mnicolae/learning-notes/books/the-staff-engineers-path.md

 ## You're Not a Manager, but You are a Leader

 * Staff engineering is a leadership role.
-* Project that can't succeed without collaboration, communication, and alignment.
+* Projects that can't succeed without collaboration, communication, and alignment.
 * Reference [Kind Engineering](https://kind.engineering/).

 ## You're in a "Technical" Role